-- Within an 800m walk distance of a primary school, doctor's surgery and food shop offering a range of fresh food; and - Within a 400m walk distance of a bus stop served by a commercial high frequency bus service (daytime frequency of 15 minutes or better) providing access to local and regional employment and retail centres; and/or - Within an 800m walk distance of a rail station providing high frequency services (3 or more per hour during peak periods) to local and regional employment and retail centres." - 5.9 Only the criteria for access to a railway station would be met, and the rail service does not give access to 'local' employment and retail centres; only those in Central Birmingham.
-As there is very little local employment in the area there would be a further increase in road travel on the already very congested and unsuitable roads in the peak hours. - 5.10 The land proposed for development, other than that between Tythe Barn Lane, Akamba and the Stratford Canal, would be complex and costly to develop.
-This land is deep boulder clay.
+- Within an 800m walk distance of a primary school, doctor's surgery and food shop offering a range of fresh food; and - Within a 400m walk distance of a bus stop served by a commercial high frequency bus service (daytime frequency of 15 minutes or better) providing access to local and regional employment and retail centres; and/or - Within an 800m walk distance of a rail station providing high frequency services (3 or more per hour during peak periods) to local and regional employment and retail centres." - 6.8 Only the criteria for access to a railway station would be met, and the rail service does not give access to 'local' employment and retail centres; only those in Central Birmingham and this service is unsustainable.
+As there is very little local employment in the area there would be a further increase in road travel on the already very congested and unsuitable roads in the peak hours.

+6.9 Site 4 does not comply with this policy above.
+The land is deep boulder clay.
 To build houses on Site 4, there would need to be extensive piling because of the evidence of a deep, boulder clay belt in this locality.
-There is evidence from neighbouring sites building replacement houses on the adjacent residential road Birchy Close that piling for new houses will be necessary down to depths of around 8 metres owing to the presence of the boulder clay.
-Houses on Birchy Close that are without piling have needed extensive and costly underpinning.
+There is evidence from neighbouring sites - the adjacent residential road Birchy Close - that piling for new houses would be necessary down to depths of around 8 metres owing to the presence of deep boulder clay.
+Houses without piling have needed extensive and costly underpinning.
+(Evidence can be provided to substantiate this statement.)

-5.11 The cost of developing this site may therefore also be unsustainable.
-A considerable amount of fill material would have to be brought in as the site is liable to flooding during sustained wet periods every year which would be contrary to Policy P11 of the Local Plan 2016.
+6.10 The cost of developing this site may therefore also be unsustainable.
+A considerable amount of fill material would have to be brought in as the site is liable to flooding during sustained wet periods every year.
 However, as there are no properties on this land, the flooding has not been accurately recorded and only shows that it is in a Zone 1 when it should qualify for a Zone 2 flood plain.
 The Environment Agency has expressed concern about the flood risks in this location and are proposing to make this area a "Critical Drainage Area."
 If the Site was to be developed a large area of land would need to be used as a balancing lake further reducing the developable site area.
 Therefore this would not take into consideration Para.178 of the NPPF2 "Planning policies and decisions should ensure that a site is suitable for its proposed use taking account of ground conditions..."

-6. Traffic generation and car parking
+7. Traffic generation and car parking

-6.1 The Local Plan Review (2016) is clear that the Dickens Heath and Tidbury Green area is not well-served by public transport and is car-dependent.
+7.1 The Local Plan Review (2016) is clear that the Dickens Heath and Tidbury Green area is not well-served by public transport and is car-dependent.
 Para 62 (page 17) states: "As a whole, the sub-area suffers from poor public transport provision with limited bus services between settlements, which perpetuates travel by private car."

-6.2 In transport terms Site 4 would only meet the access by rail criteria; and the rail service gives no access to the local main centre, Solihull.
+7.2 In transport terms Site 4 would only meet the access by rail criteria; and the rail service gives no access to the local main centre, Solihull.
 It fails on road access, bus service and cycling and pedestrian accessibility.
 The traffic that 350 new houses would generate would place a new and heavy burden on the local road system which is purely country lanes.
 There is no main road (A or B class) near Site 4.
 As this increased traffic would place an unacceptable burden on the already inadequate, congested road system and the existing Village centre car parking, the proposals could not meet 'Challenge H' of 'Increasing accessibility and encouraging sustainable travel'.
 It cannot meet the objectives set to:-